Quintin720/NeuroConnect-site/content/blog/2025-06-02-🚀-welcome-to-the-neuroconnect-blog.md

 ---
-title: 🚀 Welcome to the NeuroConnect Blog!
+title: "🚀 Welcome to the NeuroConnect Blog!"
 date: 2025-06-02T20:12:33.837Z
+summary: "Launch of the NeuroConnect Blog — insights, tips, and stories to empower Autistic individuals and their supporters."
+tags: ["Announcement", "Introduction", "NeuroConnect"]
 ---

 # Welcome to the NeuroConnect Blog!

 We're excited to launch our new space where we'll be sharing insights, tips, and stories to support and empower Autistic individuals and the people who support them.